-A Markov chain is a process that goes from state to state according to given probabilities that do not depend upon history, i.e., the probabilities regarding which state will follow the current state are fixed, and, for example, if it returned to the same state, the probabilities would be the same as at present.
+A Markov chain is a process that goes from state to state according to given probabilities that do not depend upon history, i.e., the probabilities regarding which state will follow the current state are fixed, and, for example, if it happens to return to its current the same state at some time in the future, the probabilities would be the same as at present.
 (Note that some processes that seemingly don't fit this pattern can be modeled as a Markov chain through inclusion of more states.)

 In computational mathematics/science, a Monte Carlo method is the determination of the probability of various outcomes by trying many random examples, and counting and/or recording the various outcomes.
 It depends upon the randomization of input data, depending on probability to produce good results, and was given the name Monte Carlo because of the place's association with gambling, thus chance.

-Combined, they can be used to approximate the solution to a multi-dimensional integral, effectively solving sets of differential equations too complex for more straight-forward numerical integration techniques.
+MCMC incorporates both these methods in an effective manner, making it practical for approximating the solutions of multi-dimensional integrals, effectively solving sets of differential equations too complex for more straight-forward numerical integration techniques.
 For statistics, the general idea is that a Markov chain can be devised that generates simulated samples of a probability distribution, generating these sample instances with this distribution's frequency.
 An approximation of the distribution is gathered by counting the samples generated, e.g., binning them to make a histogram.
 The advantage is that such a Markov chain can at times be devised in cases where determining the distribution through solving equations analytically or through (other) numerical methods is impossible or impractical.
 In determining such a distribution, it is effectively evaluating a complicated integral, thus can be adapted to other applications requiring similar integral evaluations.